MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 ## Best practices

-Here are best practices for delimited allocation:
+### Choose three servers

-1. Delimit each three-way mirror volume to three servers, not more.
+Delimit each three-way mirror volume to three servers, not more.

+### Balance storage

-2. Balance how much storage is allocated to each server, accounting for volume size.
+Balance how much storage is allocated to each server, accounting for volume size.

+### Every delimited allocation unique

-3. Make each volume's allocation unique, meaning it does not share *all* its servers with another volume (some overlap is okay).
+Make each volume's allocation unique, meaning it does not share *all* its servers with another volume (some overlap is okay).
 With N servers, there are "N choose 3" unique combinations – here's what that means for some common cluster sizes:

 | Number of servers (N) | Number of unique delimited allocations (N choose 3) |
 |-----------------------|-----------------------------------------------------|